margaretmf/margaretmf.github.io/poetry.md

 ## Roots ##
 You can claim what you were born to be.
-Your roots may have dried out, but your roots run deeply into the groun.
+Your roots may have dried out, but your roots run deeply into the ground.
 Dig within deeply, remove the weeds, and discover the glory.
 The glory, the beauty, the soul of Soul is there.